Astronaut Puts Trump On Blast: 'If You Can’t Do The Job Then Please Step Down'

-Leland Melvin, the retired NASA astronaut behind a famously adorable portrait featuring his two dogs, is calling out President Donald Trump for his attacks on protesting athletes.
+Leland Melvin, the retired NASA astronaut famous for an adorable portrait featuring his two dogs, is calling out President Donald Trump for his attacks on protesting athletes.

-Melvin, a graduate of the University of Virginia, noted that Trump defended some of the white supremacists responsible for a weekend of violence in Charlottesville last month.
+Melvin, a graduate of the University of Virginia, noted that Trump defended some of the white supremacists responsible for a weekend of violence in Charlottesville, Virginia, last month.

-“You actually said there were nice people on both sides,” Melvin wrote on Facebook.
+“You actually said there were nice people on both sides,” Melvin wrote on Facebook this weekend.
 “People armed and ready to kill other Americans for the purpose of eradicating Blacks, Jews, Hispanics, Mexicans, Asians, Latinas and even the first real Americans, Native Americans to make America Great Again were ‘nice people’?”

 Those words, Melvin pointed out, stand in sharp contrast to the president’s harsh verbal attacks on peaceful protesters such as former 49ers quarterback Colin Kaepernick for taking a knee during the national anthem before games.